-With the frequency of communication via text message and email increasing it is common to develop misunderstandings and end up with one or both parties upset.
-This leads to a loss of affinity, less collaboration and a feeling of disconnection.
+With the frequency of communication via text message and email increasing, it is common to develop misunderstandings and end up with one or both parties upset.
+The result is a loss of affinity, less collaboration, and a feeling of disconnection.

 There are four primary ways people respond to this type of upset:

 - Pretend that there is no upset and move forward anyway

 - Call the person, discuss the misunderstanding and clear it up